— About —

 We don't have any demands on style or genre.
 If we love it, we'll publish it.

 We love discovering and championing great fiction across all genres, especially bold stories that don't quite fit the aesthetic of other journals.
 We don't solicit stories from established authors.
-Everything we publish comes from our general submissions pool.
+Everything we publish comes from general submissions.

 — Masthead —